wangyihong-yvonne/partyPlaces/README.md

 ### Party Page place
-This website was create by Liudas Panavas and Yihong Wang for CS5610 Web Development at Northeastern
+This website was create by Yihong Wang for CS5610 Web Development at Northeastern

 ### Demo
 https://www.youtube.com/watch?v=gHjUmQ1dkOU